Blog Post

 Focus on outcomes

 By focusing on outcomes, you can tie seller activities to pre-set targets.
-Doing so will help you identify leading indicators of pipeline coverage and revenue growth.
+Doing so will maximize sales and help you identify leading indicators of pipeline coverage and revenue growth.

 And we’re not just talking about outcomes like the total number of calls.
 We’re talking about opportunities created, meetings booked, and moving the opportunity to stage two.